nemoo/democratizer-angular/frontend-angular/README.md

 Angular2 Chrome dev tool: [Augury](https://chrome.google.com/webstore/detail/augury/elgalmkoelokbchhkhacckoklkejnhcd)

 ## Development server
-Run `yarn run start` for a dev server.
+* Run `yarn run start` for a dev server.
+* Or run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Upgrading
 * Install [npm-check-updates](https://www.npmjs.com/package/npm-check-updates)